Conference Report

 The World Urban Pavilion is a UN-Habitat global knowledge exchange hub to share best practices, innovation and research in transformation of urban development, revitalization and industrial cities from countries around the world.
 The Pavilion generously hosted the Summit's reporting on the global placemaking agendas.

 Reflecting the robost round table conversations from Day 2, agenda leaders gathered to share back insights from the discussions and present the collective goals and potential impact programs to the larger summit attendees.
-The agenda development build on the reporting from the 1st Global Placemaking Summit, and was captured through video and notes, with key take aways to be shared.
+The agenda development built on the reporting from the 1st Global Placemaking Summit, and was captured through video and notes, with key take aways to be shared by agenda leaders and in the agenda google docs.

 AKI STUDIO: Making Place, Making Change – A Day of Tools for Transformation